niradler/aws-nuke-configure/README.md

 ### TODO:

-- set property? what is default?
+- what is the default property?
 - statement instead of condition